What is a workload?

 Tools, typically, track the resources and services available within the infrastructure and report on the behaviors of desired applications.
-Administrators can use tools to quickly determine whether an application is online, the resources that it consumes and metrics related to its activity (such as transactions or concurrent users).
-Some tools can support both on-premises workloads and workloads in major public clouds in the same pane of glass.
+Administrators use tools to quickly determine whether an application is online, which resources it consumes and other metrics related to its activity, such as transactions and concurrent users.
+Some tools can support both on-premises workloads and workloads in major public clouds within the same pane of glass.

-- CA Application Performance Management
+- Datadog Application Performance Monitoring.

-- Dynatrace Application Performance Management
+- Dynatrace Application Performance Monitoring.

-- ManageEngine Applications Manager
+- ManageEngine Applications Manager.

-- New Relic APM
+- New Relic APM 360.

-- SolarWinds Server and Application Monitor
+- SolarWinds Server and Application Monitor.

-- Splunk IT Service Intelligence
+- Splunk IT Service Intelligence.

-- WhatsUp Gold with Application Monitoring Add-on
+- WhatsUp Gold Application Performance Monitoring.